mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 ## Class member: unique pointer vs raw pointer vs reference

-If we design our program based on smart pointers, we can assume below rules for a class member:
+If we design our program based on smart pointers, we can assume the below rules for a class member:

 * Unique pointer member: the class is the owner of the pointer's object.
 * Raw pointer member: the class is an observer and not responsible for deleting the pointer's object.
 It is deleted by